Q: Whom may I contact for more information on a job posting?

 Q: How do I report my absences?

-A: All classified employees must fill out an absence certificate.
-Employees must complete the form with all appropriate signatures and then submit to Katrina Grant at (650) 369-1411 x22567.
+A: All classified employees must fill out an electronic absence certificate.

 Q: How many sick days/vacation days have I accrued?